test report bundle

 Step 6: Note Your Recommendations

 For future tests that may come up next time, note your recommendations too.
 Maybe the previous tests were too much of a hassle, and after the data interpretation, you can make better suggestions and solutions to smoothen the process.
 Focus on providing best practices so no one else would have to continue those flawed tests but rather a more well-developed one already.
-And don’t forget to state your conclusion as a way of signing off the report.
+And don’t forget to state your conclusion as a way of signing off the sample report.

 FAQs